docker/docs/ee/ucp/admin/configure/add-labels-to-cluster-nodes.md

 ---
-title: Add labels to swarm nodes
+title: Add labels to cluster nodes
-description: Learn how to add metadata to swarm nodes that can be used to specify constraints when deploying services.
+description: Learn how to add metadata to cluster nodes that can be used to specify constraints when deploying services.
 keywords: cluster, node, label, swarm, metadata
 ---